OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Zero Rhythm/README.md

 This design includes both SMD and through hole parts.

-You will also need the following hardware components to assembe the Zero_Rhythm:
+You will also need the following hardware components to assemble the Zero_Rhythm:
 - Waveshare RP2040 Zero or RP2040 Super Mini board (found commonly on Amazon and AliExpress)
 - 0.96" OLED [AliExpress Link](https://www.aliexpress.com/item/1005003749784158.html) (make sure you get the module version)
 Note: You will need to take off the plastic part of the header on it otherwise the plexi will not lay flush!
 You will also need to snip the legs after soldered on.